davidcastagnetoa/node-table-multiplty/README.md

 # Application Description

 This is a NodeJs application that generates multiplication tables for a given number and exports the content to a txt file.
-The application is based on Fernando Herrera's Node course on Udemy..
+The application is based on Fernando Herrera's Node course on Udemy.

 ## Installation